munificent/craftinginterpreters/book/optimization.md

 type without changing their value at all is `memcpy()`?
 This looks horrendously
 slow: Create a local variable.
 Pass its address to the operating system through a syscall to copy a few bytes.
 Then return the result, which is the exact same bytes as the input.

-Fortunately, because this *is* the supported idiom for type punning, most compilers recognize the pattern and optimize away the `memcpy()` entirely.
+Thankfully, because this *is* the supported idiom for type punning, most compilers recognize the pattern and optimize away the `memcpy()` entirely.

 "Unwrapping" a Lox number is the mirror image.